-In this tutorial we would like to show you which points you should pay attention to when setting up Early Access Version 1, since in this version no information pages such as terms and conditions, privacy etc. are created during installation.
+In this tutorial we would like to show you to which points you should pay attention when setting up Shopware 6, because during the installation no information pages such as terms and conditions, privacy, etc. are created.

-The structure of the footer and service menus is mapped in Shopware 6 via the category structure.
+The structure of the footer and service menus is mapped in Shopware 6 through the category structure.

 You can create your own substructure within the category tree and assign it to the menus.